GDSC-ULM/Bevy-Event-Platform-Attendee-Autofill/README.md

 5. Click on the "Add attendees" button to open the add attendee popup.

-6. Place your cursor in the "First name" field of the popup.
+6. Place your cursor in the "First name" field of the popup and press Enter to confirm that the script can detect the field.

-7. Switch back to the terminal window running the script and press Enter to start the automation.

-8. The script will now start filling in attendee details.
+7. The script will now start filling in attendee details.
 For each record:

    - Place your cursor in the "First name" field
    - Press Enter to trigger the script to fill in the details for that attendee

-9. The script will automatically click "Save and add more" for all attendees except the last one, where it will click "Add".
+8. The script will automatically click "Save and add more" for all attendees except the last one, where it will click "Add".

 ## Important Notes